lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 outside of the meeting.

 In some cases, a brother may need to be ordained an elder or high priest before he can be presented in stake conference.
-When this happens, he is presented in his ward sacrament meeting for sustaining.
+When this happens, a member of the stake presidency or an assigned high councilor presents him in his ward sacrament meeting for sustaining.
 He is then presented in the next stake conference to ratify the ordination (adapting the process for sustaining, described above).
 This includes giving stake members an opportunity to sustain or oppose the action.

 ![man being
 ordained](https://www.churchofjesuschrist.org/imgs/079e6d5d4b3011eda39feeeeac1e8f75fb74fc13/full/%21500%2C/0/default)